ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 Consent is a work-in-progress and thus subject to change.
 </aside>

 Prior to initiating an authentication request to a Holder's Authorisation Server, a Data Recipient MUST have captured indicative Consumer Consent and passed this to the Holder.
-A Consent occurence is assigned a unique `consentId` and referenced by the Holder as part of an authorisation process with a Consumer.
+A Consent occurence is assigned a unique `consentId` and is referenced by the Holder as part of an authorisation process with a Consumer.
 This process binds the Consent to the authorisation.
 In order to support this functionality, a Holder MUST implement and host an API to support the creation of a Consent, the querying of a Consent, and the deletion of a Consent.
 In this instance the Recipient is to be considered the Resource Owner of the Consent occurance.

 The specifics of the Consent API and processing of Consent are beyond the scope of this document.